 Boston, Massachusetts1 night - hotel info

-Today, transfer back to Boston.
-Spend an afternoon in New England’s unofficial capital at your leisure.
-You might try walking through the broad expanse of Boston Common or tossing pretzels to the swans in the Public Gardens.
-For a delicious snack or souvenir shopping, venture to one of the many cafes or shops on Boylston and Newbury Streets.
+En route to Boston, stop to shop in Freeport, home to the world-famous LL Bean Factory Store.
+Afterward, continue back to Boston, the unofficial capital of New England.
+Spend the afternoon strolling through the Public Garden or the expansive Boston Common.
+For a delicious snack or souvenir shopping, venture to one of the many cafes or shops along Boylston or Newbury Streets.
 Tonight, share a farewell drink with your travel companions.

 Extend Your Stay

 Summer in New England is not complete without a few days of oyster slurping and beach hopping on Cape Cod.
 Once the realm of fishermen, Cape Cod is now a destination for artists, writers and holidaymakers, who come for inspiration and relaxation.
 Take an excursion to Martha’s Vineyard, visit the Kennedy museum, browse the art galleries and souvenir shops, swim—or just find a patch of sand and soak your toes in the surf.

 Cape Cod, Massachusetts2 nights - hotel info

 Explore iconic lighthouses, pristine beaches and gingerbread houses

 Spend today exploring the beach town of Hyannis on your own, or you may choose to join our optional excursion to Martha’s Vineyard, a quaint island escape south of the Cape.
 On the Vineyard, take in the Colonial charm of Edgartown and Gay Head as you tour the iconic island and explore its many shops, cafes, beaches and bluffs.
 Head back to Hyannis for your last night on Cape Cod.

 Martha's Vineyard $105* pp